WestDRI/wgpages/content/nationalParaView.md

 visualization, and is an easy and fun tool to learn.

-The first session of this workshop will cover some intermediate and advanced topics in 3D scientific visualization with ParaView including scripting, animation, remote and distributed visualization.
+The first session of this workshop will cover some intermediate and advanced topics in 3D scientific visualization with ParaView including (1) **scripting**, (2) **animation**, and (3) **remote and distributed visualization**.
 In the second session participants will apply their newly gained knowledge of making animations on different datasets including one from a CFD simulation of a tidal turbine.
 Both sessions will be presented in English, with a French version to follow in November.

 - Oct-04 (Day 1) - formal introduction to animation, scripting, and remote visualization
 - Oct-05 (Day 2) - animating a turbine dataset (keyframe, camera movement, time evolution)